mdavezac/LaDa/sphinx-doc/source/userguide/crystal.rst

 Conclusion
 ----------

-LaDa makes it easy to manipulate crystal structures any way you fancy.
+Pylada makes it easy to manipulate crystal structures any way you fancy.
 Further methods exist beyond those described here.
 There is a method to create periodic divide and conquer boxes, very practical when dealing with truly large structures.
 There is a method to transform structures into lattice agnostic